carlisia/website/content/about/Carlisia Campos.md

 ## 🌿 What I’m cultivating now

 - Researching, thinking and writing on the convergence of **AI**, **distributed systems**, and **consciousness**
 - Expanding this digital garden
-- Preparing for my [[gophercon 2025#goroutines-and-cells-lessons-in-goal-directed-systems|GopherCon presentation]] in NYC in August 2025
+- Preparing for my [[gophercon 2025#goroutines-and-cells-lessons-in-goal-directed-systems|GopherCon presentation]] in NYC on August 2025
 - Daring myself to experiment with communicating my ideas through video

 ## 🧠 Tech

 I'm passionate about building with technology.
-I am particularly interested in questioning:
+And I am particularly interested in questioning:

 - are we building the right things?
   - how do we know this is true?
 - if there was only 1 overriding "why" to justify a particular design/technology choice/direction, what would it be?

-I also appreciate the very meaningful and direct impact that the technology I help builds bring to the world.
+I also appreciate the very meaningful and direct impact that the technology I help build brings to the world.

 Most of all, I love creating opportunities for imagination and experimentation to flourish.

 ## 🌀 Systems

 I enjoy thinking of systems as **living metaphors**.